FlotoOne/FFTgen_scripted_flow/README.md

 ## Usage
 Upon execution, the script performs the following operations:
-1. Fetches and generates the initial Verilog file content.
+1. Requests the user to input their desired FFT block specifications and generates the resulting Verilog file.
 2. Sets up the necessary project directory structure.
 3. Creates configuration files (`cfg.yml`, `src.yml`, and `tb.yml`).
-4. Prepares a synthesis environment by creating a Makefile and constraint files.
+4. Creates a Makefile and constraint files to run synthesis and place-and-route processes.
-5. Executes synthesis and place-and-route processes, adjusting the clock period based on the synthesis results.
+5. Executes synthesis and place-and-route processes, adjusting the clock period based on the generated timing reports.

-The user is required to ensure that the directory paths and environment variables are correctly set to match their specific setup.
+6. Displays relevant PPA information in the terminal while also having all reports readily accessible.

 ## Troubleshooting
 If encountering difficulties or unexpected errors while running the script, please verify your working environment.